x42/harvid/README.md

 Usage
 -----

-harvid is a stanalone HTTP server, all interaction takes place via HTTP.
+harvid is a standalone HTTP server, all interaction takes place via HTTP.
 After launching it, simply point a web-browser at http://localhost:1554/

 The OSX bundle and window installer come with a shortcut link to launch